United States in the Vietnam War: Tactical nuclear weapons and cluster bombs

-Although the use of nuclear weapons was proposed as a contingency plan by the military, President Johnson shut this idea down, approving instead the use of cluster bombs (termed Controlled Fragmentation Munition or COFRAM by the military) In the 1964 presidential campaign, Johnson presented himself as the candidate who would be less willing to use nuclear weapons (see "Daisy" ad).
-As President, LBJ urged the military not to give the president the authority to use tactical nuclear weapons in Vietnam.
+Although the use of nuclear weapons was proposed as a contingency plan by the military, Johnson shut this idea down, approving instead the use of cluster bombs (termed Controlled Fragmentation Munition or COFRAM by the military) In the 1964 presidential campaign, Johnson presented himself as the candidate who would be less willing to use nuclear weapons (see "Daisy" ad).
+As President, Johnson urged the military not to give the president the authority to use tactical nuclear weapons in Vietnam.
 Throughout the war, President Johnson did not change his stance on the use of tactical nuclear weapons against the Vietcong.

 Border battles and the Tet Offensive

 By mid-1967, Westmoreland said that it was conceivable that U.S. forces could be phased out of the war within two years, turning over progressively more of the fighting to the ARVN.
 That fall, however, savage fighting broke out in the northern provinces.
-Beginning below the DMZ at Con Tien and then spreading west to the Laotian border near Dak To, large PAVN forces began to stand their ground and fight.
+Beginning below the DMZ at Con Thien and then spreading west to the Laotian border near Dak To, large PAVN forces began to stand their ground and fight.
 This willingness of the communists to remain fixed in place inspired MACV to send reinforcements from other sectors of South Vietnam.
-The Border Battles had begun.

-Most of the PAVN/NLF operational capability was possible only because of the unhindered movement of men along the Ho Chi Minh Trail.
+Most of the PAVN/VC operational capability was possible only because of the unhindered movement of men along the Ho Chi Minh Trail.
 To threaten this flow of supplies, the Marine Corps established a combat base on the South Vietnamese side of the Laotian frontier, near the village of Khe Sanh.
 The U.S. used the base as a border surveillance position overlooking Route 9, the only east–west road that crossed the border in the province.
 Westmoreland also hoped to use the base as a jump-off point for any future incursion against the Trail system in Laos.
 During the spring of 1967, a series of small-unit actions near Khe Sanh prompted MACV to increase its forces.
 These small unit actions and increasing intelligence information indicated that the PAVN was building up significant forces just across the border.

 Indeed, PAVN was doing just that.
 Two regular divisions (and later elements of a third) were moving toward Khe Sanh, eventually surrounding the base and cutting off its only road access.
 Westmoreland, contrary to the advice of his Marine commanders, reinforced the outpost.
-As far as he was concerned, if the communists were willing to mass their forces for destruction by American air power, so much the better.
+As far as he was concerned, if the PAVN were willing to mass their forces for destruction by American air power, so much the better.
 He described the ideal outcome as a "Dien Bien Phu in reverse".
 MACV then launched the largest concentrated aerial bombardment effort of the conflict (Operation Niagara) to defend Khe Sanh.
 Another massive aerial effort was undertaken to keep the beleaguered Marines supplied.
 There were many comparisons (by the media, Americans military and political officials, and the North Vietnamese) to the possibility of PAVN staging a repeat of its victory at Dien Bien Phu, but the differences outweighed the similarities in any comparison.